Up to 60% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Most consistent posture support in the group Seat height can feel too low for some users
+Most consistent posture support of the group Seat height can feel too low for some users

-Stable front edge for stand-ups and perching Not the plushest fall-into-it experience
+Stable front edge for stand-ups and perching Not the plushest sink-in experience

 Details